Alab-NII/CF-Labelled-FE-Database/README.md

 }
 ```

-The paper is available on ResearchGate (https://www.researchgate.net/publication/347983051) until the official proceedings are published.
+The paper is available on CEUR-WS (http://ceur-ws.org/Vol-2831/paper6.pdf).

 ## Licence